 Peanut Butter Recipes for Infants

 Peanut butter recipes are loaded with nutrients, dietary fibre, proteins, and vitamins.
 These foods containing peanut butter enhance the development of bones and also cure constipation in kids.
-Listed below are two such peanut butter recipes.
+Listed below are two peanut butter recipes that you can introduce to your baby after checking with your baby’s doctor.

 1. Peanut Butter Banana Smoothie